 Time for Boot.dev to cash in on the AI hype.

-If you've ever used Cursor or Claude Code as an "agentic" AI editor, you'll understand what we're building in this project.
+If you've ever used OpenCode, Cursor, or Claude Code as an "agentic" AI tool, you'll understand what we're building in this project.

-We're building a toy version of Claude Code using Google's free Gemini API!
-As long as you have an LLM at your disposal, its actually surprisingly simple to build a (somewhat) effective custom agent.
+We're building a toy version of Claude Code using Google's Gemini API!
+As long as you have an LLM at your disposal, it's actually surprisingly simple to build a (somewhat) effective custom agent.

 The program we're building is a CLI tool that: